rahil627/haxera/hp/readme.txt

 Enjoy. :)

-...and pray that i don't destory this beautiful code by adding globals everywhere :(
+...and pray that i don't destory this beautiful code by adding globals everywhere :( --

-this isn't a port, but, this is how classes are associated to HaxePunk, for reference and comparison:
+how classes are associated to HaxePunk, for reference and comparison (note: this is not a port):
 HeapsPunk = HaxePunk
 HP = HXP's references section
 PunkApp = Engine